 If you needed to save the most money on your East Coast road trip, then you should take advantage of hostels and campgrounds.

 They are by far the most affordable type of accommodation on the East Coast, and are actually quite fun to stay at.
-Though hostels in the USA can be a little weird (we know: we’ve stayed at several), most are perfectly normal if not explorary; just be sure to stay at the ones that we suggest.
+Though hostels in the USA can be a little weird (we know: we’ve stayed at several), most are perfectly decent even if they’re not as rad as the ones in Europe or Asia.